gappy401/Energy-Consumption-Analysis/README.md

 ## Project: Predictive Energy Consumption Forecast & Resource Optimization

----

 #### **I. Overview & Methodology**

-This project demonstrates strong expertise in **time-series analysis, predictive modeling**, and **granular feature engineering** by creating an accurate forecasting and resource optimization system for residential energy usage.
+This project demonstrates **predictive modeling**, and ** feature engineering** by for accurate forecasting and resource optimization system for residential energy usage.
 The goal was to analyze and predict residential energy demand based on complex environmental and structural inputs.
 The methodology involved:

-* **Non-Traditional Feature Engineering:** Identifying and prioritizing non-obvious features crucial for accurate prediction, including specific **HVAC system type**, building characteristics (e.g., number of stories, square footage), and granular weather correlations (dry-bulb temperature, relative humidity).
+* **Feature Engineering:** Identifying and prioritizing non-obvious features crucial for accurate prediction, including **HVAC system type, fixtures, type of cooling/heating**, building characteristics (e.g., number of stories, square footage), and granular weather correlations (dry-bulb temperature, relative humidity).
 This mirrors the complexity of non-location-based valuation.
 * **Modeling:** Developing a high-accuracy, time-series-based XGBoost model to forecast consumption patterns.
 * **Actionable Insights:** Converting model predictions into quantifiable business recommendations (load-shifting strategies) to reduce peak demand and costs, demonstrating risk and cost management.